haka-security/haka/doc/user/workshop/appendix.rst

 A media is provided which contains all you need to do the Haka workshop.
 You can download it from our web-site in the section *Resources*.

-This media contains:

-* Haka Debian packages for various architecture (located in `/haka`).
-* Haka full documentation (in `haka/manual`) containing the workshop.
-* A full bootable live system contains all dependencies of Haka (usable in a virtual machine (VirtualBox for instance) or directly as a bootable USB or CD.
+This media contains a full bootable live system contains all dependencies of Haka (usable in a virtual machine (VirtualBox for instance) or directly as a bootable USB or CD.

 Tips
 ^^^^

-Accessing media in the live system
-""""""""""""""""""""""""""""""""""

-When booting on the live system, the media is mounted at `/lib/live/mount/medium`.
-A link on the desktop is provided pointing to the workshop page.

 Default user/password
 """""""""""""""""""""